thomasebsmith/rhubarb-os/README.md

 vulnerabilities.
 For example, the Meltdown attack does not work since RhubarbOS's processes cannot have other processes' memory mapped.

+Processes can still share information via a high-level IPC API.
+A process can configure its IPC API to accept communication from a specific process or from any process.

 ## Project Roadmap
 ### v0.1 &mdash; In Progress
 - Microkernel